the-sampad/Voltage-Converter-Using-Cross-Coupled-Pull-Up-Network-with-Voltage-Regulation/Project_design.md

 network.
 The design will consist of a cross-coupled pull-up network and a regulated pull-up network.

-<h3>The overall design of the voltage level shifter is shown in the "Design_Code" file.</h3>
+<h3>The overall design idea of the voltage level shifter is shown in the "Design_Code_Idea" file.</h3>
 This code defines a module voltage_level_shifter that takes an input signal in and outputs a signal out.
 The voltage level shifter consists of a cross-coupled pull-up network and a regulated pull-up network.